nabird27/nabird27.github.io/index.md

 #### Hope Alliance, Volunteer, 07/2023 - 06/2024

-*  Interactions with and assisting victims of family and sexual violence taught me resilience.
+*  Interactions with victims of sexual assault and domestic violence, and advocating for them helped me become resilient.
-*  Assisted office manager and staff with administrative paperwork and front office tasks.
+*  Assisted the office manager and staff with administrative paperwork and front office tasks.

 #### Kumon Math & Reading Center, Tutor, 09/2022 - 05/2023